 Dust free, or dustless sanding has many benefits.
 To a decorator it can be a vital bit of kit, but what is the best dust free sander setup to go for?
 We asked professional decorators from the Forum to give us a quick review on each or the most popular choices to help you decide.
-For more on the benefits of dust free, check this out.

 It is worth mentioning that the big three brand leaders (Indasa, Mirka and Festool) extractors all fit with each other’s sanders, although you need an adapter to marry Indasa to Festool or Mirka.
 A Festool Sander will fit into a Mirka extractor and so on.
 For that reason, we are going to review the main sanders on offer, then look at extractors.
 Most decorators would consider two sanders and an extractor as a “full setup”.
 That way you can have a big sander for walls and big areas of woodwork, a smaller sander for woodwork such as skirting board and architrave etc. Plus, an extractor to turn them into dustless beasts!
 Let’s get into the reviews.

 Festool DTS 400